rfzeg/add_markers/README.md

 ## YAML file structure

 This node imports Rviz Marker data from YAML files which can store them in a persitent manner and human-readable format.
-YAML files can be editted manually to add/delete markers, change their properties or add/remove comments (denoted by the # sign).
-When doing so, it is important to take enough care to not break the formatting rules described below or the markers will not load properly.
+YAML files can be edited with a text editor manually to add or delete markers, change their values or add comments (denoted by the # sign).
+When doing so, it is important to take enough care to **keep the formatting rules** described below or the markers will not load properly.
-The data structure to which a yaml file must adhere in order to be compatible with this node is the following:
+Yaml files read by this node must adhere to the following structure:

 ```yml
 # The document root contains a sequence (each entry denoted by leading dash '-')